Rudkin-Philpot duel: Background

 The duel took place between Captain Mark Rudkin, a British Army veteran, and Ensign John Philpot of the Royal Veteran Companies.

 Rudkin was born in Ireland, the son of William Rudkin, Esq., of County Carlow.
 He was a veteran of the British Army who served in the Peninsular War in the Low Countries and in North America.
 He was made an ensign in 1805, and was a lieutenant by 1811, when he was wounded in the Battle of Fuentes de Oñoro, part of Wellington's Peninsula Campaign.
 He was taken as a prisoner of war in 1813 in actions following the Battle of Vitoria.
 Rudkin was promoted to full captain of his company on 3 March 1815.
 He was later stationed at St. John's, Newfoundland.

 Less has been written about John Philpot, who was described as "an Englishman."
 Folklore holds that both Rudkin and Philpot were adversaries for some time, vying for the affections of one woman, a daughter of a prominent citizen of St. John's who lived at Quidi Vidi.
 On one occasion, during a social function, Philpot insulted Rudkin but later apologized.

-On March 29, 1826, officers of the Royal Veteran Companies gathered at the quarters of Captain Matthew Henry Willock for a party and a game of lanscolet or lammy.
-A controversy arose over the ownership of a £2/8/6 pot, which resulted in an exchange of words and Philpot tossing water on Rudkin.
-After repeated attempts to resolve the matter by gentlemanly means, Rudkin felt obliged to call out Philpot.
+On 29 March 1826, officers of the Royal Veteran Companies gathered at the quarters of Captain Matthew Henry Willock for a party and a game of lanscolet.
+A dispute arose over a pot of £2 8s 6d, leading to an argument during which Philpot threw water at Rudkin.
+When repeated attempts to resolve the conflict peacefully failed, Rudkin challenged Philpot to a duel.